 New York City Water Board

 Certain qualifying organizations may be entitled to an exemption* from water and sewer charges.
-Eligibility is dependent on several factors and interested parties should review and complete the required sections as indicated in the Application for Exemption from Water and Sewer Charges (accessible by using the link below).
-Please read the General Instructions carefully (pages 1 through 4), complete and return the Required Documentation Checklist (page 5), and complete, notarize, and return the Application (pages 6 and 7).
-All supporting documentation and required forms must be mailed or delivered to the address provided in the General Instructions on the form.
+Eligibility is dependent on several factors and interested parties should review and complete the exemption application.
+All supporting documentation and required forms must be mailed or delivered to the address provided in the general instructions on the form.